segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 For more information about Track calls, see the [Track method](/docs/connections/spec/track/) in the Segment Spec.

 ## Server Event Parameter Requirements

-Beginning February 15th, 2021, Facebook will require the `action_source` server event parameter for all events sent to the Conversions API.
+Beginning February 15th 2021, Facebook requires the `action_source` server event parameter for all events sent to the Conversions API.
 This parameter is used to specify where the conversions occurred.
 If `action_source` is set to 'website' then the `client_user_agent` and the `event_source_url` parameters are also required.
 Events sent to the Conversions API after February 15th that do not meet the requirements may not be available for optimization, targeting, or measurement.

 | Server Event Parameter | Requirement                                 | Implementation                                                                                       |
 | ---------------------- | ------------------------------------------- | ---------------------------------------------------------------------------------------------------- |